Mission

 Founding Mother

-I am a mixed-media artist, storyteller, and advocate trained in international energy and environmental policy.
-I have expertise in global coalition-building, implementing climate and clean energy technology policy, and conducting cutting-edge research on public participation in the marine spatial planning of ocean multi-use activities.
+I am a mixed-media artist, marine social scientist, and policy specialist trained in international energy and environmental policy.
+I have expertise in multilateral energy coalitions, implementing climate and clean energy policies and programs, and conducting interdisciplinary research into the high-level feasibility of ocean multi-use development and the impacts of ocean multi-use on local coastal communities.

 5 core values guiding my work and the Sustainability Art Project: reverence, community, expression, cultural preservation, and resilience.